Nes-Apps/VS2B-Beta/README.md

 This is an open beta of an amateur side project.
 I am building it in my spare time because I wanted a flexible virtual button box for simulator-style games.
 Expect rough edges, unfinished ideas, and the occasional bug.
 Friendly, specific feedback is very welcome, but please do not expect commercial-product support or guaranteed fixes.

 This repository contains downloadable beta builds only.
-The source code lives in the [VS2B source repository](https://github.com/Nes-Apps/VS2B).
+The source code is maintained in a separate private repository.

 ## Download